 - “I need to talk to my boss.”

-To counter these familiar hesitations, ask questions that relate to these objections, such as:
+To counter these familiar hesitations, coach your salespeople to ask questions early on that relate to these objections, such as:

 - “What type of processes do you use for purchases like this?"

 - “Who, other than yourself of course, will be involved in making this decision?”

 - "What type of budget do you have in mind for a project like this?”